genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/filteringselect.rst

 	The main two modes to fill a filteringSelect are:

-	* Filling a filteringSelect through a Bag
+	* Filling a filteringSelect through a :ref:`genro-bag-introduction`
 	* Filling a filteringSelect through "values" attribute

 	.. _bag-example: